BY SOFO ARCHON

-Most of us are continuously trying to distract ourselves from encountering our selves, because we know that If we do otherwise, we will have to come in touch with a great amount of negativity: fears, worries, anxiety, everything that makes us suffer.
+Most of us are continuously trying to avoid encountering pain, because we know that if we do otherwise we might experience tremendous emotional turmoil.
 So we choose to waste most of our time distracting ourselves.
-We are watching TV, consuming products, partying… we keep on doing all sorts of things, no matter how stupid, just so we can avoid a moment of aloneness.
-But unless you learn to listen to our pain, the harsh reality is that we’re never going to overcome it, and unless you overcome your pain, you are not going to evolve and grow into something better out of yourself.
+We are watching TV, buying products, consuming pills, partying… we keep on doing all sorts of things, no matter how stupid, just so we can avoid a moment of aloneness.
+But unless we learn to listen to our pain, the harsh reality is that we’re never going to overcome it, and unless we overcome our pain, we are not going to grow into something better out of ourselves.

 “Don’t carry your mistakes around with you.
 Instead, place them under your feet and use them as stepping stones to rise above them.” ~Ryan Ferreras